Toggle menu

 A

-• Good housing history
+• good housing history

 B

-• Previously the applicant has been an owner occupier
+• previously the applicant has been an owner occupier

-• Potential applicant has previously lived abroad
+• applicant has previously lived abroad

-• The information received is inconclusive
+• the information received is inconclusive

 C

-• There has been a dispute between the former landlord and tenant and the evidence is not provided by either party to substantiate a claim
+• there has been a dispute between the former landlord and tenant and the evidence is not provided by either party to substantiate a claim

 D